MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 If you have subscription versions of Visio or Project (Visio Pro for Office 365 or Project Online Desktop Client), continue to use those.
 If you have the 2013 versions of Project and Visio, you can either upgrade to the subscription versions or keep using the 2013 versions side-by-side with Office 365 ProPlus.
 If you have the 2016 MSI version of Project or Visio, you should [use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

+## Step 5 - Define your deployment groups

 > [!NOTE]
-> **Best practice:** Build separate Office installation packages for the different architectures and update channels you require.
-In each installation package, include all the required languages and applications, including the core Office applications and, if needed, Visio and Project.
-For additional languages, you can make them available for user installation or deploy them separately after the initial deployment.

-## Step 5 - Define your deployment groups
+> **Best practice:** Define deployment groups to deploy the appropriate architectures, update channels, languages, and applications to your client devices.
+If multiple deployment groups share the same architecture and update channel, use the same installation package to install Office.

 When deploying Office, you can install different versions of Office for different groups of users.
 In addition to the architecture and update channel, you can include or exclude specific applications, choose languages, and define the installation experience.
 Each group of users is a separate deployment group.
 If you use Configuration Manager, you define the settings for these deployment groups as part of the deployment wizard.
 If you use the ODT, you define the settings in a configuration file.